kimdurante/gis-workshop-waml-template/content/metadata.md

 **MODS**.
 MODS metadata are derived from the ISO19139 metadata.
 Used in PURL, SearchWorks.

 **GeoBlacklight Metadata Schema**.
 GeoBlacklight metadata are derived from MODS metadata.
 Used in EarthWorks.

+### Automation

+Although ArcGISPro is the primary cataloging interface for geospatial metadata, automation routines are available to alleviate the tediousness of data entry.
+Most often, metadata creation begins with a spreadsheet that autogenerates most of the required ArcGIS XML metadata.